Professional Certification Maintenance and Renewal Forms

 How do I renew my professional or continuing ESA certificate?

 Professional or continuing ESA certificates are renewed by completing 150 clock hours

-every five years or by completing five one-year PGPs developed annually since the certificate was issued.
+every five years or by completing four one-year PGPs developed annually since the certificate was issued.
 The clock hour waiver

 option described above for renewing teaching certificates also applies to ESA certificates.